microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/Update-MgDomain.md

   - `[DomainNameReferences <IMicrosoftGraphDirectoryObject[]>]`: The objects such as users and groups that reference the domain ID.
 Read-only, Nullable.
 Supports $expand and $filter by the OData type of objects returned.
 For example /domains/{domainId}/domainNameReferences/microsoft.graph.user and /domains/{domainId}/domainNameReferences/microsoft.graph.group.
     - `[Id <String>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[FederationConfiguration <IMicrosoftGraphInternalDomainFederation[]>]`: Domain settings configured by customer when federated with Azure AD.
+  - `[FederationConfiguration <IMicrosoftGraphInternalDomainFederation[]>]`: Domain settings configured by a customer when federated with Azure AD.
 Supports $expand.
     - `[IssuerUri <String>]`: Issuer URI of the federation server.
     - `[MetadataExchangeUri <String>]`: URI of the metadata exchange endpoint used for authentication from rich client applications.
     - `[PassiveSignInUri <String>]`: URI that web-based clients are directed to when signing in to Azure Active Directory (Azure AD) services.